Emma-Gairin/RadarOmics/README.md

 We use the RNAseq data from the 3-time point developmental series under control (DMSO) and exposure treatments (2 substances at 2 concentrations each: 1.3 uM and 2.4 uM Sorafenib, 25 nM and 50 nM Rotenone) of zebrafish _Danio rerio_ (from [Nöth et al. (2025)](https://doi.org/10.1007/s00204-024-03944-7)).
 There are 45 samples in total (3 samples per stage x 3 stages x (1 control + 4 treatments)).

 In this experiment, hour post fertilisation has a major footprint on gene expression profiles.
 Here, we run the pipeline with method = **"pca"** - and see that the values on the radar plot are strongly related to hour post fertilisation.
 Then, we use method = **"lda"** to extract the effect of the exposure treatments and their concentrations on various biological categories.

+The biological categories are those defined for zebrafish in a manually curated database ([Herrera et al., 2025](https://doi.org/10.1002/jez.b.23299)].

 ```r
 # load the package